fddayan/Covenant/README.md

 > [!NOTE]
 > Work in progress feedback appreciated

-I created this gem inspired by design-by-contract after a lot of frustartion wrintng business logic for a few big projects.
-I thought there has to be a better way to organize business logic and coordinate.
+I created this gem inspired by [design-by-contract](https://en.wikipedia.org/wiki/Design_by_contract) after a lot of frustartion wrintng business logic for a few big projects.
+I thought there has to be a better way to organize business logic and coordinate operations.

 Using the word `Service` as a bag for dumping business logic (such as `UserService`, `OrderService`) never clicked with me.
 I feel there was something wrong I could not understand what the hell whas a service in this terms.